-Here you will find information about reporting the hours you have worked as a note-taker, so you can receive your payment.
-Remember that you must have an agreement with the coordinators/contact people before you begin an assignment.
+Here, you will find information on how to report the hours you have worked as a note-taker to receive your remuneration.
+Remember that you must have an agreement with the coordinators before you begin an assignment.

 You will receive SEK 70 per teaching hour for your work.
-This will cover copying costs, any preparation or follow-up work.
+This is intended to cover copying costs and any preparation or follow-up work.

-The hours you have acted as note-taker are presented each month in the timesheet for note-taking assistance.
-Fill in your timesheet electronically and your hours will be automatically summarised, and help us with our work.
-Contact the coordinator for help filling out the form (the timesheet is only available in Swedish).
+You need to report the hours you have acted as note-taker each month in the timesheet for note-taking assistance.
+Fill in your timesheet electronically and your hours will be automatically summarised.
+Contact the coordinator if you need help filling out the timesheet.

 Complete the blue fields and number of hours worked

 Only the blue fields are to be completed, and the number of hours worked.
-State time as a decimal, for example one hour and fifteen minutes as 1.25.
+State the time including decimals, for example one hour and fifteen minutes as 1.25.
 The rest will be deducted.
-Here you will find more detailed information about how to fill in the form.
+More detailed information about how to fill in the timesheet.

-Email a copy of the completed form to email@example.com together with your course timetable as a link or attached document.
-If you submit the form during the first days of a month, we can issue your payment at the end of the same month.
+Email a copy of the completed timesheet to email@example.com together with your course timetable as a link or attached document.
+If you submit the timesheet on the first few days of a month, we can issue your payment at the end of the same month.
 It is also possible to report several months at the same time.